 Reviewed by Harriet

 First published in America in 2014, Andrew Mayne’s debut novel is just out in the UK.
-If I described this novel as ‘detective uses magic to solve crimes’, you might think it was just a copycat version of Ben Aaronovitch’s hugely successful Rivers of London series [most recent one reviewed here].
+If I described this novel as ‘detective uses magic to solve crimes’, you might think it was just a copycat version of Ben Aaronovitch’s hugely successful Rivers of London series.
 But of course it’s not.
 While Aaronovitch’s Peter Grant uses his genuine magic powers to solve crimes with a supernatural element, Jessica Blackwood is an ex-illusionist, now FBI agent, whose job is to prove that the terrifyingly real-seeming magic element of a series of crimes is all done by fakery.

 Jessica, who comes from a long line of celebrated stage magicians and was herself extremely famous, has for the past few years been quite happily taking a back seat in an FBI office, dealing with paperwork.
 But her history is well known at Quantico, the FBI headquarters, and when the Bureau is baffled and deeply worried by an extraordinary event, she is called in to help explain it.
 A girl, known to have been dead for two years, appears to have clawed her way out of her own grave.